DanielLin1986/TransferRepresentationLearning/README.md

 ```

 The "Data" folder contains the following sub folders:
-1) VulnerabilityData -- It contains the vulnerable function data from 6 open source projects.
-Each file was named with the name of the project.
-For example, the FFmpeg.zip file contains the 4 .pkl files.
-The PKL file stores the Python object in binary form.
-The ffmpeg_list.pkl file stores all the FFmpeg functions (including vulnerable and non-vulnerable functions) in serialized AST forms.
-The ffmpeg_list_id.pkl file stores all the name of the functions as their IDs.
-The except_ffmpeg_list.pkl file stores the functions (in serialized AST forms) of the other 5 opens source projects.
+1) VulnerabilityData -- It contains a ZIP file which are the vulnerable and part of non_vulnerable functions from 6 open source projects.
+Unzip the file, one will find 6 folders named with the projects.
+Each folder contains the source code of the non-vulnerable functions (named with their functions) and vulnerable functions (named with the CVE IDs).

-In the pre-training phase, the except_ffmpeg_list.pkl file is used as the historical data for training a LSTM network (the labels can be generated based on the functions IDs, please see the code for more details).
-Then, the ffmpeg_list.pkl file is used as the input to the pre-trained network for generating representations.
+In the pre-training phase, one can choose any 5 projects as the historical data for training a LSTM network (the labels can be generated based on the file names (vulnerable functions have the CVE IDs as their file names). please see the code for more details).
+Then, the remaining 1 project can be used as the input to the pre-trained network for generating representations.
 Finally, the generated representations can be used as features for training a classifier.

-2) CodeMetrics -- It stores the code metrics of the open source projects.
+2) CodeMetrics -- It stores the code metrics extracted from the source code files of the open source projects.
 The code metrics are used as features to train a random forest classifier as the baseline to compare with the method which uses transfer-learned representations as features.
 We used [Understand](https://scitools.com/) which is a commercial code enhancement tool for extracting function-level code metrics.
 We included 23 code metrics extracted from the vulnerable functions of 6 projects.

 3) TrainedTokenizer -- It contains the trained tokenizer file which is used for converting the serialized AST lists to numeric tokens.